Favourite Author-Illustrators (and the Books That Stayed With Me)

 This is one I keep coming back to.
 Not just one of my favourite picture books, one of my favourite books with some of the best illustrations of all time.
 Ok, is that enough hyperbole?

 It is a generous book.
 From both Shaun Tan and the publisher.
 Publishers aren’t often this brave.
 When it came out, Shaun wasn’t yet a household name, and the book itself is quirky, funny, dark, and completely unlike anything around it.
 You can imagine how difficult it would have been to pitch.
 What are the comparison titles?
-But I’m guessing the second they saw the illustration all doubts would have evaporated.
+I’m guessing the second they saw the illustration all doubts would have evaporated.

 Each page is densely layered.
-Not just in the illustrations, though they are extraordinary, but in the meaning.
 There are echoes of Australian fine art; the strange presence of the Thing itself; the ever present optimism of the wiggly arrow; and that use of vintage infographic collage as a framing device, which somehow deepens the world rather than distracting from it.
 Even the typography is handled beautifully.
+For me, this is peak picture book making.

 Elise Hurst – Adelaide's Secret World